brycevegh/sdd680/Capstone Milestones/Milestone 1.md

 ```

-Code Block 1: Code Snippet for Connecting to the SQL Databases
+<p align="center">Code Block 1: Code Snippet for Connecting to the SQL Databases

 In code block 2 it shows the code snippet for how the SQL database is created for storing the available upgrades to install on the tools.
 This portion of code is important and key to the application because it allows for the SQL database to be created allowing the user to store all the data on available upgrades for their tools.
 In addition, without this snippet of code the application would not be able to meet the objective of storing this data in an efficient and easily reference able manner.